 - Join the ASAP mentorship program

-Registration is now closed.
-Check back mid December for more information regarding the 2014 ALANA Experience Program.
-In the meantime, for more information regarding the program or how to get involved, contact Nina DeAgrela at 781.891.2971 or firstname.lastname@example.org.
+Program registration will open on July 1st, 2014.
+For more information regarding the program or how to get involved, contact Nina DeAgrela at 781.891.2971 or firstname.lastname@example.org.

 Through the ALANA Student Advancement Program (A.S.A.P), we pair freshman and sophomore students with upperclass mentors to create a support system for navigating life at Bentley and promoting academic and social development.